miking-lang/miking/README.md

   shown by the earlier example, however, side-effects can still be used in the OCaml part of the program.
-* Multi-dimensional sequences must contain inner sequences of exactly the same size, in accelerated code.
+* Multi-dimensional sequences must contain inner sequences of exactly the same size, in the accelerated code.
 This is because in Futhark, arrays are typed by their element and their size.
 As the size of a sequence is not known statically in MExpr, violating this limitation will result in a runtime error.
 * Recursive functions are not supported in Futhark and thus not in accelerated code.
 The compiler has limited support for rewriting recursive bindings written in a certain way into parallel patterns.
 But if it fails to rewrite all recursive bindings, the compilation will fail.
-* Dynamic allocations within a repeated operation (in the function of a fold) may result in a compile-time error when the target is a GPU.
-This is due to a known compiler limitation of Futhark.
+* Dynamic allocations (by concatenation) is not allowed inside the function of a fold, used inside a parallel construct.
+This is due to a known compiler limitation in Futhark when targeting GPUs.
 * Records and tuples may not be passed as an input argument or be the result of an accelerate expression.
 This is primarily because of difficulties of translating them back and forth to Futhark via C. However, using records and